-NEWPORT, Ky. -- A man was in critical condition after being attacked by a large python at his reptile shop in Northern Kentucky on Monday.
-But neighbors said Terry Wilkins, the reptile shop owner, is home and recovering.
+NEWPORT, Ky. -- A man is in critical condition after being attacked by a large python at a reptile shop.

 The incident happened Monday afternoon at the Captive Born Reptiles shop at 635 Monmouth St.

-Officers said that when they arrived, they found the 20-foot, 125-pound snake wrapped around shop Wilkins and blood on the walls.
+Officers said that when they arrived, they found the 15-foot, 100-pound snake wrapped around the shop owner and blood on the walls.

 Newport police officials said one of the officers had handled snakes before and knew not to shoot it.
-Instead, the officers uncoiled the snake from Wilkins' torso and wrangled it back into a cage.
+Instead, the officers uncoiled the snake from the man's torso and wrangled it back into a cage.

-Chief Collins credited the two officers with saving Wilkins' life.
-He said that if the officers had shot the snake, it would have constricted even tighter and killed him.
+Newport police Chief Thomas Collins credited the two officers with saving the man's life.
+He said that if the officers had shot the snake, it would have constricted even tighter and killed the man.

-Investigators said the snake that attacked Wilkins was a breeding snake and was not used to being handled by humans.
+Investigators said the snake that attacked the man was a breeding snake and was not used to being handled by humans.
 Officers found more than 100 snakes in the store.